Nikos Sevastopoulos

 Nikos Sevastopoulos (Νίκος Σεβαστόπουλος; born 26 February 1945) is a former Greek professional footballer who played as a forward.
-His nickname was "The Greek Pelé" due to his football skills and the dark colour of his skin.

 Club career

 Early career

 Sevastopoulos from a young age was involved in football, playing with his peers in the arenas of Tavros.
 At the age of just 11 in 1956, he joined the local Panthisaikos, where he stayed for a competitive season.
 Afterwards, he was tested in the youth departments of AEK Athens by the people in charge there, Christos Ribas and Georgios Daispangos.
 Both were stunned by the talent and abilities of the 12-year-old Sevastopoulos and immediately enrolled him in the academies of the club, where he continuously participated as a key player in the teams of his age.
-In 1963, he got to compete in the AEK Youth team with which he was crowned Champion, alongside the conquest of the Greek Championship by the men's team, while he is already playing as a key player in the Youth National Team.
+In 1963, he got to compete in the AEK Youth team with which he was crowned champion, alongside the conquest of the Greek Championship by the men's team, while he was already playing as a key player in the youth national team.